micmejia/bible-dump/AMPC/Matthew/Matt 11.md

 But what did you go out to see?
 A prophet?
-Yes, I tell you, and one [[^b]out of the common, more eminent, more remarkable, and] [^c]superior to a prophet.
+Yes, I tell you, and one [out of the common, more eminent, more remarkable, and] superior to a prophet.